pranavpeter2050/community/README.md

 ### Showing & Customizing Notifications from our app

+Mozilla MDN documents have a list of options that can help customize our app Notifications.
+Click [here](https://developer.mozilla.org/en-US/docs/Web/API/Notification/Notification) to read more.

 ## Interesting

 - `toDataURL()` is used to convert to image to base64 string.
 See `CameraPage: line 88`.